 Why is it necessary to sharpen the knife after a period of use?

-- During use, knives face a number of reasons why they become blunt, such as:
+During use, knives face several reasons why they become blunt, such as:

 - Soak in water too long.